Guide

 Step 4: Review and approve

 You scan the categorization table and drafted replies.
 Adjust anything that needs a different tone or category.
 When ready, tell Manus to send approved replies and archive the noise.
-Manus uses --yes to avoid interactive prompts in the sandbox:
+The --yes flag skips the CLI's interactive confirmation prompt, which is required because the Manus sandbox cannot handle interactive stdin.
+Your approval in the Manus chat is the actual human-in-the-loop check.

 nylas email send --to "sarah@company.com" --subject "Re: Q4 Budget" --body "..." --yes